Lumi-supercomputer/LUMI-AI-example/setting-up-environment/README.md

 The latest versions of the provided containers can be found at `/appl/local/containers/sif-images`.
 This folder includes base containers, following the naming convention `lumi-rocm-<rocm version number>.sif` and containers that already include a ML framework and some commonly used packages.
 The names of the `.sif` files indicate which ML framework is installed and which versions are used for `ROCm`, `Python` and the framework.

+If you choose one of the containers in `/appl/local/containers/sif-images/` for your own project, we recommend copying the container to your working directory as the containers are constantly updated and the newer containers might not be compatible with your setup.

 ## Interacting with a containerized environment